martin-ueding/physik590/Programm/README.markdown

 # Dependencies

-These Debian packages are needed to complile the prorgrams:
+These Debian/Ubuntu packages are needed to compile the programs:

+## metropolis

 - clang
 - cmake